Temporary vs Permanent Disability in Kentucky

 How to Receive Workers’ Comp Disability Benefits

 Following an accident in the workplace or discovering a job-related illness, Kentuckians are entitled to receive workers’ compensation benefits to cover their injuries.
 However, the process of receiving these benefits can be long and complex.
-If you suffer an injury that causes you to take a short period of time off of work or are placed on restrictions that your employer can not accommodate, we can help you receive the benefits you need, including compensation for temporary and permanent disabilities.
+If you suffer an injury that causes you to take a short period of time off of work or are placed on restrictions that your employer can not accommodate, we can help you receive the benefits you need, including compensation for permanent and temporary disability in KY.

 To learn more, reach out to our Bowling Green attorneys today at (270) 423-0023.

 What Type of Disability Benefits Am I Eligible For?

 Depending on the severity of the work-related injury or illness, Kentucky provides disability benefits to compensate employees who must stop working for the short or long term in order to recover.